Get a free, no obligation personal loan quote with rates as low as 6.99%

 Get Started You can apply with no effect to your credit score

-How To Open A CRA My Account?
+How To Create A CRA Account?

-Method 1 – My Account for Individuals
+How To Create A CRA Account, Method 1 – My Account for Individuals

-A secure portal, My Account is for individuals that wish to view their personal income tax and benefit information.
-My Account allows you to handle your tax tasks completely online.
+My Account is a secure portal designed for individuals who wish to view their personal income tax and benefit information online.
 The My Account option for individuals can be created through the Canada Revenue Agency’s website.
-Before you can register, you’ll need to have the following information:

 You will need to input the above information when you register for a CRA My Account.
 On that webpage, you can create a username and password to log in with, as well as security questions and answers to protect your account.

-Do not use the same password as you do for banking, loans, utilities, or other websites.
+Note: Do not use the same password as you do for banking, loans, utilities, or other websites.

 It’s important to make your security questions difficult for anyone other than yourself, as CRA accounts have fallen victim to data breaches in the past.
 At this stage, you have limited access to your tax information.